galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > ### {% icon question %} Questions
 >
-> Where are the differences of expression for CST3, NKG7, and PPBP?
+> Where are the differences in expression for CST3, NKG7, and PPBP?
 >
 > > ### {% icon solution %} Solution
 > >